Eligibility to Walk at Commencement

 Students whose records indicate they are on schedule to graduate at the end of the term for which they have applied are invited to commencement.
 Undergraduate degree students who have met all university requirements (General Education, Mathematics and College Writing) for their degree, but have not completed up to two courses (up to a maximum of 8 credit hours) may participate in commencement activities if they have a current GPA of 2.0 or above; have at least 112 credit hours (hours earned plus spring registered hours); and have enrolled in the summer or fall following commencement for the course(s) needed to complete their degree requirements.

-Graduate degree students, with the exception of Ph.D. candidates, who have met all other university requirements for their degree, but lack one elective course (3 credit hours maximum) may participate in commencement activities if they have a current GPA of 3.0 or above; have completed all required comprehensive exams and have posted results; have completed or are in-progress to complete Tools of Research; and have enrolled in the summer or fall following commencement for the course needed to complete their degree requirements.
-Students earning a Ph.D. must complete all degree and university requirements and be cleared for graduation in order to participate in commencement.
+Master's degree students who have met all other university requirements for their degree, but lack one course (3 credit hours maximum) may participate in commencement activities if they have a current GPA of 3.0 or above; have completed successfully all required capstone experiences (e.g., thesis, research project, practicum, internship, comprehensive exam or other experience as determined by the graduate program) and have posted the results; and have enrolled in the summer or fall following commencement for the course needed to complete their degree requirements.

-Students who are not completing degree requirements in May, but who wish to participate in commencement, must petition their advisor using the Eligibility to Participate in Commencement form.
+Students who are not completing degree requirements in May, but who wish to participate in commencement, must petition using the Eligibility to Participate in Commencement form.

 The university strictly enforces this policy for attending commencement.
 Students planning to graduate at a particular time are responsible for maintaining an appropriate course load and completing degree requirements in time to be eligible for their targeted graduation.